LaunchAcademy/sinatra-lunar-kitchen/README.md

 **Fix this one error and rerun the tests.
 Repeat until they are all passing!**

+### Tips

+* You are going to want to convert all of your SQL query results into an instance of the correct class.
+For instance, when you query the database for all of the recipes, you don't want to return an array of hashes, you wan't to return an array of `Recipe` objects.
-Don't be afraid to open up the test files in `spec/features`.
+* Don't be afraid to open up the test files in `spec/features`.
 You might not be familiar with how to write tests yet but you should be able to get the general idea of what they're doing.